 For starters, determining who was at-fault, to what degree, and why is a challenge.

 There are often numerous defendants.
 Sometimes this is because several vehicles were involved in the crash.
 It can also be because of the trucking industry’s complex (some might say convoluted) structure.
 The driver may be an independent contractor (complicating or nixing a claim against the truck owner for vicarious liability).
-The truck’s owner/carrier is likely separate from the shipping company that owns the cargo itself and there may be a logistics/warehousing company responsible too.
+The truck’s owner/carrier is likely separate from the shipping company that owns the cargo itself, and there may be a logistics/warehousing company responsible too.

 Secondly, the sheer size of these trucks means Georgia 18-wheeler accident injuries (occurring most often to the occupants of other vehicles) are too frequently catastrophic or fatal.
 That means any monetary pre-trial settlement or verdict is likely to be significant.
 Trucking companies know this – and tend to fight these claims hard.

-Many times, the root cause of these crashes is trucking company mismanagement, poor policies and lack of oversight.
-Successful resolution requires the involvement of a skilled 18-wheeler accident attorney in Georgia.
+Many times, the root cause of these crashes is trucking company mismanagement, poor policies, and a lack of oversight.

 Legal Theories in Atlanta 18-Wheeler Accidents